Tue February 19, 2013

 Let's hear from Brent(ph) here in Long Island.
 Brent, you're an employer, right?

-She did not put the - I haven't seen pictures like that, and she really, you know, took heed to the warning (unintelligible).
+She did not put the - I haven't seen pictures like that, and she really, you know, took heed to the warning and cleared it up.

 HEADLEE: Thank you very much.
 That's an interesting point.
 That's Brent calling from Long Island, New York.
 And Steven, I wonder: Does anything in the NLRB decisions, either present or past, address this?
 Because that sounds to me like when we talk about professional decorum, maybe that can go a little bit too far, intrude a little too far into your personal life.